1996scarlet/aqua-button/README.md

 > To contribute your code to this project, you don't have to compile locally.
 After passing the test in the development server and pushing it to Github, you can directly require a Pull Request to this project.

-## LICENCE

-Program: MIT

-Audio: According to the [Hololive secondary creation licence](https://www.hololive.tv/terms).

-This project is a work of enthusiasts and is not related to the hololive official.

 ## Special Thanks

-This project is supported by MeowSound Idols.

 This project is modified based on the [Meamea button](https://github.com/zyzsdy/meamea-button).